percona/k8spg-docs/docs/gke.md

 # Install Percona Distribution for PostgreSQL on Google Kubernetes Engine (GKE)

-Following steps will allow you to install the Operator and use it to manage Percona Distribution for PostgreSQL with the Google Kubernetes Engine.
+Following steps help you install the Operator and use it to manage Percona Distribution for PostgreSQL with the Google Kubernetes Engine.
 The document assumes some experience with Google Kubernetes Engine (GKE).
-For more information on the GKE, see the [Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart).
+For more information on GKE, see the [Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart).

 ## Prerequisites